 Below are the best practice guidelines for ETSU Online course development.
 These elements will be scored to evaluate the completed course.
 A minimum score of 60% is required for approval.
 A detailed rubric can be found at www.etsu.edu/onlinehelp.
+The examples given in this list are not exhaustive.

-Structure, Organization and Accessibility
+Structure, Organization and Purpose